chrisnoonan98675/site/xl-release/concept/logging-in-xl-release.markdown

 - logging
 - audit
 - security
+weight: 492
 ---

-By default, XL Release server writes informational, warning, and error log messages to standard output and `log/xl-release.log` when running.
-In addition, XL Release writes an audit trail to the file `log/audit.log`.
-It is possible to change XL Releases logging behavior (for instance, to write log output to a file or to log output from a specific source).
+By default, XL Release server writes informational, warning, and error log messages to standard output and to `<XLRELEASE_SERVER_HOME>/log/xl-release.log` when it is running.
+In addition, XL Release writes an audit trail to `<XLRELEASE_SERVER_HOME>/log/audit.log`.

-XL Release uses the Logback logging framework for its logging.
-To change the behavior, edit the file `logback.xml` in the `conf` directory of the XL Release server installation directory.

-The following is an example `logback.xml` file:
+## The audit log

+XL Release keeps an audit log of each human-initiated event on the server, which complements the auditing provided by the [release activity logs](/xl-release/concept/release-activity-logs.html) (which track activity for each release at a more domain-specific level of granularity).

+Some of the events that are logged in the audit trail are:

+* The system is started or stopped
+* A user logs into or out of the system
+* An application is imported
+* A CI is created, updated, moved, or deleted
+* A security role is created, updated, or deleted
+* A task (deployment, undeployment, control task, or discovery) is started, cancelled, or aborted

+For each event, the following information is recorded:

+* The user making the request
+* The event timestamp
+* The component producing the event
+* An informational message describing the event

+For events involving configuration items (CIs), the CI data submitted as part of the event is logged in XML format.

+By default, the audit log is stored in `<XLRELEASE_SERVER_HOME>/log/audit.log`.
+The log is rolled over daily.

+## Changing logging behavior

+It is possible to change the logging behavior (for example, to write log output to a file or to log output from a specific source).
+To do so, edit the `<XLRELEASE_SERVER_HOME>/conf/logback.xml` file.
+This is a sample `logback.xml` file:

     <configuration>
         <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">